yxpx/Carbon-footprint-tracker/README.md

 ### Prerequisites

 - XAMPP (with PHP 7.4 or higher)
-- PostgreSQL database
+- MySQL database (included with XAMPP)
 - Web browser

 ### Setup Instructions

-1. Clone the repository.
+1. Clone the repository to your XAMPP htdocs folder.

-2. Set up the PostgreSQL database:
+2. Set up the MySQL database:
-    *   Start PostgreSQL server.
-    *   Create a new database named `carbon_footprint`.
+* Navigate to http://localhost/your-folder-name/db/create_database.php to create the database
-    *   Run the `db/setup.php` script to create the database tables.
+* Run the setup script by visiting http://localhost/your-folder-name/db/setup.php to create tables and add sample data

-3. Configure the application:
+3. Access the application:
-    *   Copy `config.php` and set database connection details.
-4. Set up XAMPP (move project to `htdocs`, start Apache).
-5. Access the application at `http://localhost/carbon-footprint-tracker`.
+* Visit http://localhost/your-folder-name/index.php in your web browser
+* Register a new account or log in with existing credentials

+Note: Replace "your-folder-name" with whatever directory name you used when installing the application.

 ## Usage